The Thaxton Est. 2008

 - Extra Perks:

-- 150 black wood folding chairs with seat cushion, 10 x 60" rounds, 15 cocktail tables, cake table, 4 x 6' buffet tables, lounge seating
+- 150 black wood folding chairs with seat cushions, 10 x 60" rounds, 15 cocktail tables, cake table, 4 x 6' buffet tables, lounge seating, wedding party suite, full sound system, wireless mic, day of coordination

 Tripadvisor - Certificate of Excellence 2016